• Skip to main content

 Verbal Fluency Games

 Human Thesaurus.
-Choose a simple word like “beautiful.”
+This is a fantastic game for building language skills!
+Choose a simple word like "beautiful."
 Think of as many synonyms as you can.
 If playing with others, you can set a timer and trade off with different words, or write words down and see who can come up with the most.

 Verbal Venn.
 One player chooses two disparate objects, the other player attempts to find a linking characteristic between those two objects and the word that would go in the middle of the imaginary Venn diagram.

-For example, player one says, “magazine and oven.”
-A potential answer might say, “Cookbooks: things that you read and things in the kitchen.”
-Player one does not have to have a answer.
-This is a fun one and get get really crazy!
-Here’s a visual, but this game is all verbal!
+For example, player one says, "magazine and stove."
+A potential answer might be, "Cookbooks: things that you read and things in the kitchen."
+Player one does not have to have an answer.
+This is a fun one and can get really crazy!
+Here's a visual, but this game is all verbal!

 Not Three of a Kind.
 One person names 3 similar objects and the other player(s) have to figure out how one of them does not fit in the group.
 For example: banana, lemon, strawberries.
 Bananas and lemons are yellow fruit so strawberries are the odd one out.